Pigeon paramyxovirus infects pigeons mostly but can infect other species of birds.

 - using protective netting to stop wild birds entering domestic bird areas

-- reduce shelter and hiding places for wild birds
+- reduce shelter and hiding places for wild birds in domestic bird areas

-Keep sick, injured, or lost pigeons separate from your own birds.
+- keep sick, injured, or lost pigeons separate from your own birds

-Keep feed and water free of animal waste.
+- keep feed and water free of animal waste

-Limit visitors to your birds.
+- limit visitors to your birds

-Separate and monitor new birds for at least 30 days before introducing them to your existing flock.
+- separate and monitor new birds for at least 30 days before introducing them to your existing flock.

 - from a reputable producer or breeder

-- healthy looking.
+- healthy looking